Hash Side Effects, Symptoms of Abuse, and Addiction Treatment

 Hashish is typically sold in blocks of solid resinous preparations, but the appearance can vary and may range from a paste-like substance to yellow or brownish or even black blocks.
-Hash oil is often a golden syrupy-like substance.
-Hash is typically smoked or eaten, with much quicker effects occurring when smoked.
+Hash oil is often a golden, syrupy substance.
+Hash is typically smoked or eaten, with much quicker effects occurring when it is smoked.

 THC acts by binding to neurons in the brain called cannabinoid receptors.
 This action results in physical, emotional, and cognitive effects that will be detailed below.

-There have been numerous investigations of the medicinal effects of cannabis products and the substances that occur in them, particularly a substance known as cannabidiol.
-Several states in the United States have legalized marijuana — the most common form of cannabis being used today— for medicinal purposes, and some states have legalized it for personal use.
+There have been numerous investigations into the medicinal effects of cannabis products and the substances that occur in them, particularly a substance known as cannabidiol.
+Several states in the United States have legalized marijuana—the most common form of cannabis being used today—for medicinal purposes, and some states have legalized it for personal use.
 However, it should be noted that the United States Drug Enforcement Administration (DEA) still considers cannabis a Schedule I controlled substance, meaning that it is considered to have no medicinal use and a high potential for abuse.

 The potent concentration of THC present in hashish presents a number of problems for individuals who use these products.
-Research has suggested that there has been a dramatic increase in emergency room visits due to cannabis intoxication in states (such as Colorado) that have legalized cannabis use, and where the potency of cannabis products is quite high.
+Research has suggested that there has been a dramatic increase in emergency room visits due to cannabis intoxication in states that have legalized cannabis use (such as Colorado) and where the potency of cannabis products is quite high.

-Hash use and abuse can cause a number of signs and symptoms that may include:
+Hash use and abuse can cause a number of signs and symptoms, which may include:

 - Feelings of intense well-being.